 Are you looking for awesome membership site statistics?
 You’re in luck!
 Because we’ve combed the internet to find insights about membership businesses.

-There are several types of membership websites across the internet.
-In this post, we’ve compiled statistics based on three common and popular types of memberships:
+There are all kinds of membership websites across the internet.
+In this post, we’ve compiled statistics based on three common and popular types:

 - Learning Management Systems